 - Position the mower on a smooth, level surface, and set the deck height to the most common cutting position.
-Refer to ADJUSTING CUT-TING HEIGHT in Operating Instructions. - 2.
-See the Deck Leveling illustration for side-to-side and front-to-back deck level measurement points.
+Refer to Adjusting Cutting Height on page 40. - See the Deck Leveling illustration for side-to-side and front-to-back deck level measurement points.
 Side-to-side measurements should not vary more than 1/8 in.
 (3 mm).
 Front-to-rear measurements should have the rear 1/4 in.
 (6 mm) to 3/8 in.
 (10 mm) higher than the front.
 If either set of measurements are not within tolerance, perform the Deck Leveling Procedure.